Isn’t Middlebury in the Green Mountains of Vermont, far away from the ocean? Where does the team sail?

 Can I visit the team?
 Does Middlebury recruit sailors?

 Please do!
-Unfortunately, Middlebury does not recruit sailors, nor do they (as well as all college sailing teams) offer a scholarship to sail at the collegiate level.
-If you would like to plan a visit, contact our team firstname.lastname@example.org or our coach Tom Tucker email@example.com
+Unfortunately, because we are a club team, Middlebury does not recruit sailors, nor do they, or any college sailing teams, offer a scholarship to sail at the collegiate level.
+If you would like to plan a visit, contact our team by emailing email@example.com and our coach Tom Tucker at firstname.lastname@example.org.

 Everyone is welcome, so please don’t hesitate to get in touch and join us on the lake–even if you’ve never set foot in a boat!